-A mutual fund is an investment where a large number of investors’ money is pooled in and professionally managed by fund managers.
-This benefits investors as they can get the advantages of scale as well as returns from a professionally managed portfolio at a fraction of the cost of what it would otherwise.
+Mutual funds are professionally managed investment which pools investment from several individuals and institutional investors to purchase capital assets.
+Fund managers professionally manage mutual funds.
+This benefits investors as they get the advantage of scale as well as returns from a professionally managed portfolio, at a fraction of the cost of what it would otherwise.

-Mutual funds have gained large popularity among the investors.
-Owing to availability of several fund categories that suit investors across risk profile, there has been growing acceptance to invest in these funds.
-They are not only curious about the right way to invest but also about the right time to invest.
+Mutual funds have gained immense popularity among investors.
+Owing to the availability of several fund categories that suit investors across risk profile, there has been growing acceptance to invest in these funds.
+They are not only curious about the right way to invest but also about the right time to invest in mutual funds.

-You can invest in Mutual Funds as soon as you start earning.
-There is no such thing as the best time and you may invest anytime you wish to.
+There are no rules that state mutual fund investors have to be earning.
+Even students are allowed to invest in mutual funds.
+There is no such thing as the best time, and you can invest as and when you wish.
 But it is always better to catch the funds at a lower NAV rather than paying a higher price.
 It will not only maximise your returns but also lead to higher wealth accumulation.
-So, following are three such scenarios which are suitable to begin investing in mutual funds:
+The following are three scenarios that are suitable to start investing in mutual funds:

 b.
 Bond yields are the highest, and/or

 c.
 Real estate and infrastructure are at the lowest point

 Any or all of the above represents an ideal scenario, but in reality, this time never comes.
 It’s practically impossible to define such a timeline.
 Hence, you should not wait to invest and should go ahead and invest whenever you feel like.